BlakeFrancoeur/Roblox-Files/README.md

 Files are in folders by companies

-Any Sub companies files sre in the parent company folder
+Any Sub companies files are in the parent company folder

 Any respatories from github will have a link in the folder to its orgainal respatory